TomDDG/ZXPicoMD/README.md

 - FAT32 & exFAT supported Micro SD cards up to a theoretical 256TB (I've tested 2GB, 4GB and a lowly 64GB which can easily fit every Spectrum game and program ever made multiple times)
 - Reset button just in case (also makes it easier to flash the Pico)
 - Buzzer in case you like a buzzing sound to "simulate" the drive motor
 - Includes a version of my Z80onMDR tool (https://github.com/TomDDG/Z80onMDR_lite) to make it easy to load Z80 & SNA snapshots on the fly.
-Very useful as not many actual Microdrives cartridges released commercially.
+Very useful as not many actual Microdrives cartridges released commercially*
 - Can copy the contents of a TAP to a blank Virtual Microdrive Cartridge (see [TAP copy section](#tap-copy) for details)
 - Cartridge defragmentation option which can significantly speed up loading times for unoptimised cartridges
 - Fully powered from the Spectrum & boots instantly